pdorrell/melody_scripter/README.rst

   [F] a. bh a1 g | [F] a b c2 | [C] g. ah g1 f | [C] e2 g2 |
   [F] a. bh a1 g | [F] a b c a | [G7] g c b d | [C] c2 c1 r1

-For the purposes of **Melody Scripter**, a "melody" consists of a sequence of notes on the standard Western musical scale, together with bar lines (which must match the specified time signature) and chords, with optional bass notes where different from the chord root note.
+In MelodyScript, a "melody" consists of a sequence of notes on the standard Western musical scale, together with bar lines (which must match the specified time signature) and chords, with optional bass notes where different from the chord root note.